amperity/amperity-docs/amperity_reference/source/bridge.rst

              Run the |ext_databricks_cli_run_databricks_configure| command, after which you will be asked to enter the hostname for your instance of Databricks along with your personal access token.

-   * - .. image:: ../../images/steps-arrow-off-black.png
-          :width: 60 px
-          :alt: Requirement 2.
-          :align: left
-          :class: no-scaled-link
-     - The user who will run the Databricks CLI and add a schema to Databricks for outbound sharing from Amperity must have |ext_databricks_permission_create_provider| permissions in Databricks.
+       The user who will run the Databricks CLI and add a schema to Databricks for outbound sharing from Amperity must have |ext_databricks_permission_create_provider| permissions in Databricks.

-   * - .. image:: ../../images/steps-arrow-off-black.png
-          :width: 60 px
-          :alt: Requirement 3.
-          :align: left
-          :class: no-scaled-link
-     - The user who will add the schema to a catalog in Databricks must have |ext_databricks_permission_create_catalog| permissions in Databricks.

-   * - .. image:: ../../images/steps-arrow-off-black.png
-          :width: 60 px
-          :alt: Requirement 4.
-          :align: left
-          :class: no-scaled-link
-     - A user who will run queries against tables in a schema must have |ext_databricks_permission_select| permissions in Databricks. **SELECT** permissions may be granted on a specific table, on a schema, or on a catalog.

 .. bridge-outbound-share-prerequisites-end